 Skin purging is a temporary skin reaction to specific ingredients that cause breakouts, dryness, flaking, and peeling.
-It typically occurs when trying a new skin care product or certain facial treatments.

 Many skin care products aim to help people have clear, glowing skin.
 These products may contain active ingredients that speed up the exfoliation process to renew the skin.

 Learn more about skin purging, what it looks like, how it differs from a breakout, and what causes it.